Teaching punctuation rules? I have a punctuation guide for teachers and students!

 Teaching punctuation is a year-round task.
 The rules are numerous and difficult.
 Remind student of how to use them, present a variety of activities, and ask students to find the rules for their writing.

 I hope this brief punctuation guide for teachers and students benefits you!
+Punctuation lessons can be taught all year with clarification along the way.
 If you need targeted activities, my punctuation bundle covers these ideas and more.